 - Take special care to measure correctly.
 If you add in too much gluten free flour or other ingredients, it can mess with the cookies as they bake.
 If they don't have the proper ratios of ingredients, your cookies will not turn out well.

 - Chill the dough when possible.
-I know you are probably ready to eat your cookies as soon as possible, but chilling the dough will make your cookies better.
+I know you are probably ready to eat your cookies as soon as possible, but chilling the dough will improve your cookies.

 Did you know?